Frequently Asked Questions

 We cannot guarantee you'll be housed in accommodations that satisfy your first choice of type, location, and price range because the number and type of student housing units available for rent at any given time varies throughout the year.

 However, all single Vagelos College of Physicians and Surgeons (MD, MD-PhD and Genetic Counseling only) and single Graduate School of Arts and Sciences applicants are guaranteed housing.

 To ensure fairness, housing is not first-come, first-served.
-Instead, we develop housing assignments based on the applicant’s home address, according to the following priority scale:
+An applicant invitation to live on-campus is based on home address, according to the following priority scale: